ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ```
 {: codeblock}

-Valid file share and mount target names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
+Valid named for file share and mount target can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 File share names must begin with a lowercase letter.
 {: important}

 Some attributes, such as profile, allowed transit encryption modes, and encryption at rest, are not editable for accessor shares.